carterwayneskhizeine/BlackPulse/README.md

 *   **Private Messages with KEY Protection**: Post private messages protected by a KEY.
 Only users who know the correct KEY can view these messages.
 *   **User Authentication**: Register and login system with session-based authentication.
 *   **User-Specific Private Messages**: Logged-in users can view all their private messages without entering KEYs individually.
+*   **Embedded Video Content**: Automatically embeds YouTube links pasted into messages as responsive video players.
-*   **File Upload Support**: Upload and display files in messages (one file per message, max 50MB, supports all file types).
-Images show previews, other files show download links.
+*   **File Upload Support**: Upload and display files in messages (one file per message, max 50MB).
+Images show previews, videos (e.g., MP4) are playable, and other files show download links.
 *   **Pagination with Google-Style Navigation**: Messages are displayed with Google search results-style pagination (e.g., < 1 2 3 4 5 ...
 100 >).
 Each page shows 5 messages with previous/next buttons and direct page navigation.
 *   **Comment System with Infinite Reply Support**: Add comments to any page with unlimited nesting depth, featuring upvoting/downvoting, editing, and deletion capabilities.
 *   **Database Performance Optimization**: Built-in indexes for faster queries, better scalability for research and learning.